lovetocode14/lovetocode14/README.md

  👯 I’m looking to collaborate with anyone passionate about computers down to the metal!
  🦆 Pronouns: He/Him
  🛹 Fun fact: I've been skateboarding since I was 8!
- 💬 "We truly live only one day at a time.
+ 💬 "Live only one day at a time.
 It doesn't really help to worry about the future, which we can't
            control, or the past, which we can't change." -Philip Yancey